-The Code of Governance Compliance (Y/ /N) Evidence: Action needed to achieve compliance : Tenant Board Members Cllr Board members Board reports published Performance reports published and these are aligned with TSM and revised consumer standards Website in line with Consumer standards Board Champions in EDI, customer engagement and complaints, H&S, Repairs and Assets - working with staff to drive the culture from Board. - Agenda item on every board mtg.
-Regulatory oversight board - attended by BH, tenant board member and BMBC, Tenant rep. (4) The organisation publishes clear Yes No o 🗆 Evidence: Action needed: and up-to-date information about its board members, committees, and Comments: Board section on the BH website Companies House filing and updates published on-line By whom: governance.
-Annual report and financial statements published on website, includes all hoard members, details of By date: (5) The organisation responds in a Yes No o 🗆 Evidence: Action needed: considered, open and transparent way to requests for information Comments: FOI responses published on website By whom: about its work, activities, and decisions made by the board, where it cannot provide certain information it gives clear reasons as to why this is the case.
-Publication scheme on website DPO Assurance report to ARC Info Gov and Security Compliance quarterly update to ARC (inc FOIs, SARs, breaches) - Jan-25 Corporate Assurance reviews reported to ARC - monthly AMA reporting to EMT and quarterly AMA reporting to ARC Dedicated Governance email address for information requests Data Protection inbox - SARs, FOIs, breaches - info on how to contact BH on website Use ICO guidance for exemptions on FOIs and SARs By date: (6) The role of shareholders in the governance of the organisation is Yes No 0 Evidence: Action needed: documented and understood.
-Comments: Role profile for BMBC Shareholder attending board mtgs - to Board Feb-23 Management Agreement and delegated functions with BMBC.
-By whom: By date: (7) Organisations with open Yes No о 🗆 Evidence shareholding publish their policy for admission of shareholders.
-Comments NOT APPLICABLE 1.7 Reputation and trust: the board takes into account in its Yes No o 🗆 Evidence: Action needed: actions and decisions the Comments: Board Code of Conduct 2023-25 - approved by Board May-23 Gifts and Hospitality Policy - Approved by Rem Ctte Nov-22, Updated version emailed to Board By whom: importance of maintaining trust in the organisation and upholding its reputation.
-Feb-25 (approved by the Chair) By date:
+The Code of Governance Compliance (Y/N) Comments: Evidence: Action needed to achieve compliance : Tenant Board Members Cllr Board members Board reports published Performance reports published and these are aligned with TSM and revised consumer standards Website in line with Consumer standards Board Champions in EDI, customer engagement and complaints, H&S, Repairs and Assets - working with staff to drive the culture from Board. - Agenda item on every board mtg.
+Regulatory oversight board - attended by BH, tenant board member and BMBC, Tenant rep. (4) The organisation publishes clear and up-to-date information about its board members, committees, and governance.
+Yes No Comments: Evidence: Board section on the BH website Companies House filing and updates published on-line Annual report and financial statements published on website, includes all board members, details of committees and governance arrangements Board Public reports and minutes published on the BH website Governance Indicators published annually on the BH website Tenant newsletter regularly covers board Committee meeting summaries published on website Declarations of interest published Action needed: By whom: By date: (5) The organisation responds in a considered, open and transparent way to requests for information about its work, activities, and decisions made by the board, where it cannot provide certain information it gives clear reasons as to why this is the case.
+Yes No Evidence: FOI responses published on website Publication scheme on website DPO Assurance report to ARC Info Gov and Security Compliance quarterly update to ARC (inc FOIs, SARs, breaches) - Jan-25 Corporate Assurance reviews reported to ARC - monthly AMA reporting to EMT and quarterly AMA reporting to ARC Dedicated Governance email address for information requests Data Protection inbox - SARs, FOIs, breaches - info on how to contact BH on website Use ICO guidance for exemptions on FOIs and SARs Action needed: By whom: By date: (6) The role of shareholders in the governance of the organisation is documented and understood.
+Yes No D Evidence: Memorandum and Articles of Association -BMBC is sole member Role profile for BMBC Shareholder attending board mtgs - to Board Feb-23 Management Agreement and delegated functions with BMBC Action needed: By whom: By date: (7) Organisations with open shareholding publish their policy for admission of shareholders.
+Yes No D Comments Evidence NOT APPLICABLE 1 1.7 Reputation and trust : the board takes into account in its actions and decisions the importance of maintaining trust in the organisation and upholding its reputation.
+Yes No Evidence: Board Code of Conduct 2023-25 - approved by Board May-23 Gifts and Hospitality Policy - Approved by Rem Ctte Nov-22, Updated version emailed to Board Feb-25 (approved by the Chair).
+Board Expenses policy - approved by Rem Ctte Jun-24 Board Code of Conduct- signed at induction Employee and Board Register of Interest and register of gifts and hospitality - Aug-24 - reported to board Jan-25 and May-25.
+Declaration of interests - standard board and committee agenda item Public Board papers and minutes of the Board Meetings published.
+Ctte meeting summaries published Dedicated Board section on website - Board register of interests, annual KPIs Action needed: By whom: By date: